viviancreates/java-fundamentals/fundamentals_storage_lockers/README.md

 - biggest issue was lockerservice -> want to have lockerservice only receive parameters and return results, not to to chat with the user(io), that should only be io class
   - ****** UserIO io = new UserIO(); add to locker service, delete utiil, replace all print statements (similar to main)

+10. add try catch statements
+    - strings do not need?
+    - in io this gave an unreachable statement - showing example below
+      - turn it into a string first to catch input *******

 # misc
 -locker just holds the data (REMEMBER architecture does 3 things ->tasks, main, data)
 - question -> how do you decide what to work on first, flow seems easiest, then the methods, but how to check...